Women in Terrorism: A Year After San Bernardino

 Thu, 1 December, 2016 9:30am

-• Chantal de Jonge Oudraat, President, Women in International Security (WIIS)
+• Chantal de Jonge Oudraat, President of Women in International Security (WIIS)

 • Naureen Chowdhury Fink, Policy Specialist, Gender & Counterterrorism/CVE at United Nations Women & Counter-Terrorism Executive Directorate

-• Audrey Alexander, Research Fellow, GW Program on Extremism
+• Audrey Alexander, Research Fellow the Program on Extremism and report author

 Share This Event